TSB bereavement: phone, email or DocuSign – no branch visit needed

 ISAs

 Individual Savings Accounts held by the deceased are treated differently from current accounts.
 TSB will close the ISA and include the balance in the estate.
-The tax-free ISA status does not transfer to a beneficiary.

 Credit cards